NethServer/docs/administrator-manual/en/upgrade_tool.rst

 - Prepare a complete backup or snapshot of the whole system.
-A **power outage** or an **hardware fault** during the upgrade step, as long as an **unknown bug** in this procedure would compromise the system
+A **power outage** or an **hardware fault** during the upgrade step, as long as an **unknown bug** in this procedure could compromise the system

 - Consider the **system downtime** and how it impacts on the end-users